 - a.
-The firm took steps to rectify its failings, including employing the services of a compliance auditor to review its AML control environment and training, and is now compliant with the MLRs 2017. - b.
-At the time of the inspection, the firm's firm-wide risk assessment, policies, controls and procedures and client and matter risk assessments were found to be compliant with the MLRs 2017, so there was lower exposure to ongoing risks. - c.
-The firm has cooperated with the SRA's AML Proactive Supervision and AML Investigation teams, and admitted the breaches listed above at the earliest opportunity. - 4.3 The SRA considers that a fine is the appropriate outcome because: - a.
-The conduct showed a disregard towards statutory and regulatory obligations and had the potential to cause harm, by failing to undertake client and matter risk assessments (CMRAs), conduct identity and verification checks (ID&V), source of funds (SoF), enhanced customer due diligence (EDD) and source of wealth (SoW) checks in conveyancing transactions, that could have led to money laundering (and/or terrorist financing).
-This could have been avoided had the firm ensured compliance by ensuring staff followed and implemented its own policies and procedures at file level.
+The firm took steps to rectify its failings, is now compliant with the MLRs 2017. - b.
+At the time of the inspection, the firm's FWRA, and client and matter risk assessment (CMRA) were found to be compliant with the MLRs 2017, so there was a lower exposure to ongoing risks. - c.
+The firm has cooperated with the SRA's AML Proactive Supervision and AML Investigation teams. - d.
+Admitting the breaches listed above at the earliest opportunity. - 4.3 The SRA considers that a fine is the appropriate outcome because: - a.
+The conduct showed a disregard towards statutory and regulatory obligations and had the potential to cause harm, by failing to ensure the firm undertook CMRAs and SoF checks in conveyancing transactions, that could have led to money laundering (and/or terrorist financing). - b.

-- b.
 It was incumbent on the firm to meet the requirements set out in the MLRs 2017.
 The firm failed to do so.
 The public would expect a firm of solicitors to comply with its legal and regulatory obligations, to protect against these risks as a bare minimum. - c.
 The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules.